osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 Before executing a query, oso consults the policy and obtains a list of conditions that must be met for a model to be authorized.
-These conditions are translated into SQLAlchemy expressions and added to the query before retrieving objects from the database.
+These conditions are translated into SQLAlchemy expressions and applied to the query before retrieving objects from the database.

 .. _Session: https://docs.sqlalchemy.org/en/13/orm/session_api.html#sqlalchemy.orm.session.Session